Frequently Asked Questions

 - I am an overseas taxpayer and I would like to purchase a property.
 The property will be in my name; however, since according to US law all properties are shared 50/50 between husband and wife, how should we file this rental income?
 Is there any way to exclude this income?

 - I am looking at investment options as an American in the UK.
 However, there is a statute in place that prevents US citizens residing in the UK from opening new investments stateside.
 This leaves me with UK tax-free government investment options such as ISAs or GIAs (UK versions of IRAs).
 What is the amount owed to the US on overseas capital gains, or is there a cap before it is applied?

 - Is it true that if I work overseas as a contractor I can pay zero taxes?

-Overall, all US citizens and Green Card holders are required to file a US federal income tax return each year if their income is over the minimum threshold.
-It doesn’t matter where you have earned this income, what currency it is earned in or whether you have also paid taxes in the country in which you reside.
-You are required to file in the US if your income is above these levels.
+Overall, US citizens and Green Card holders are required to file a US Federal Tax Return each year if their income is over the minimum threshold.
+No matter where you have earned this income, what currency it is earned in, or whether you have also paid taxes in the country in which you reside, you are required to file in the US if your income is above these levels.

 - Self-employed individuals need to file if their income is over $400